Thank you for your interest.

 I am a member of the professional organization the American Horticultural Therapy Association (AHTA), the American Association of Art Therapists (AAAT) and the French Federation of Art Therapists (FFAT).
 I also adhere to AMAVIE, professional group representing complementary and natural health practitioners.

 Professional supervision is provided by Dominique Sens, PhD, artist, art therapist and psychologist.

 More information on my ethical position can be found here.

-Currently based in Paris with my three boys and our cat, I hail from Amsterdam, city of reposing skyscapes and waterscapes.
+Currently based in Paris, I hail from Amsterdam, city of reposing skyscapes and waterscapes.
 I weave willow, rush and sisal, create floral babioles and miniature graffiti, observe and display traces of the seasons passing.

 I am an avid collector of botanical treasures, dabble in indoor tropical and container gardening, and after washing my hands, improvise on cello, sing in a jazz band, write and translate poetry.

 However, as I am particularly fond of mosses and lichens, you will often catch me caressing the moss covered bark of trees around Paris.